MihaiHusea/Excel_data_merge_app/README.md

 2. Project Description:
     -It is based on a Python script.
     -It can be used to import data from two excel files to one file.
-    -Module and packeges used in this project:
+    -Module and packages used in this project:
         -datetime
         -time
         -tkinter